Optimal Thermalization under Indefinite Causal Order with Identical and Asymmetric Baths: Abstract

 \section{Abstract}

 Indefinite causal order (ICO), in which the order of quantum operations is placed in a coherent superposition, has been demonstrated to enhance various information-processing tasks.
 Here, we investigate its impact on the thermodynamic processes generated by thermalizing quantum channels.
 We consider a two-level system interacting with two thermal baths under a quantum SWITCH, with the channel order controlled coherently by an ancillary qubit.
 We derive closed-form expressions for the effective inverse temperature $\beta_f$ of the postselected system state for both identical and distinct bath temperatures, and identify the control-qubit parameters that maximize heating or cooling.
-Our analysis reveals how the diagonal and coherent components of the control-qubit state contribute separately to the temperature shift, and how their interplay enables departures from the thermal response attainable under any fixed causal order.
+Our analysis reveals how the diagonal and coherent components of the control-qubit state contribute separately to the temperature shift, and how their interplay enables departures from the thermal response attainable under protocols with a definite causal order within the thermodynamic setting considered here.
 Bath asymmetry enhances these effects, while reduced purity of the control qubit state suppresses them.
-These results provide a systematic framework for assessing the thermodynamic capabilities of ICO and clarify the role of quantum coherence as a tunable thermodynamic resource.
+These results provide a systematic framework for assessing SWITCH-based thermalization in the setting of indefinite causal order, and identify control-qubit coherence as a tunable resource.